 Whether a person is withdrawing from alcohol or another psychoactive drug, withdrawal symptoms are often an uncomfortable part of treatment.
 The withdrawal symptoms for some drugs are considered minor, but there are major and potentially life-threatening symptoms that come with other drugs.
 Treatment providers use prescription medications to alleviate the symptoms as much as possible.

-Drugs like chlordiazepoxide make withdrawal easier to tolerate by taking the edge off symptoms.
+Drugs like chlordiazepoxide make alcohol withdrawal easier to tolerate by taking the edge off symptoms.
 This is believed to facilitate a faster and more complete detox as patients do not struggle as much during the process.
-Yet even after detox and rehab are both complete, prescription medications may still be used to prevent cravings and avoid relapse.
+Yet even after alcohol rehab is complete, prescription medications may still be used to prevent cravings and avoid relapse.

 How to Choose the Right Medication

 For treatment providers, the key is choosing the right medication for the individual patient.
 Keep in mind that patients undergoing treatment may be suffering from a variety of different things.
 There is alcoholism, heroin and cocaine addiction, and even co-occurring conditions sometimes known as dual diagnoses.

 Medications are chosen based on a comprehensive physical and psychological evaluation of each patient.
 Doctors prescribe the medications that they believe will work the best on a case-by-case basis.
 Those prescriptions may be modified throughout a person’s course of treatment as well.
 The point to understand here is that choosing medications must be done with the individual in mind.
 There is no single medication and/or dose considered suitable for every patient.

 Chlordiazepoxide is a benzodiazepine and, as such, a sedative as well.
 It is commonly used to treat mental disorders including anxiety and panic attacks.
 It is sometimes prescribed to treat irritable bowel syndrome (IBS) and insomnia as well.
 It might also be used as a muscle relaxant in some cases.